Suicide terminology: Origin

+Ideations

 Suicidal ideation is any self-reported thoughts of engaging in suicide-related behavior.
 Subtypes of suicide-related ideations depend on the presence or absence of suicidal intent.

 To have suicidal intent is to have suicide or deliberate self-killing as one's purpose.
 Intent refers to the aim, purpose, or goal of the behavior rather than the behavior itself.
 The term connotes a conscious desire or wish to leave or escape from life, and also connotes a resolve to act.
 This is contrasted with suicidal motivation, or the driving force behind ideation or intent, which need not be conscious.